robinpecha/hododev_gke-negs-httplb/README.md

-# NEGs with Load Balancer on GKE
+# NEGs with Cloud Load Balancer with nginx-ingress on GKE
 source: https://hodo.dev/posts/post-27-gcp-using-neg/

 My goal is to have EXTERNAL HTTP CLOUD LOAD BALANCER with NGINX INGRESS in our GCP GKE.